2. Markov Processes#

 Stability conditions:

-We encountered condition (i) in our section Ergodic Markov Processes.
-Condition (iv) is a drift condition for stability that requires that we find a function \(V\) that satisfies the requisite inequality.
+Condition (iii) is a drift condition for stability that requires that we find a function \(V\) that satisfies the requisite inequality.
 Heuristically, the drift condition says that outside a compact subset of the state space, application of the conditional expectation operator pushes the function inward.
 The choice of \(-1\) as a comparison point is made only for convenience, since we can always multiply the function \(V\) by a number greater than one.
 Thus, \(-1\) could be replaced by any strictly negative number.
-In section Vector Autoregressions, we will apply conditions (i) - (iv) to verify ergodicity of a vector autoregression.
+In section Vector Autoregressions, we will apply conditions (i) - (iii) to verify ergodicity of a vector autoregression.

 2.9.
 Vector Autoregressions#